 - Jumped off a bridge ‘puenting’ in Banos

-- Cruise and dive with amazing wildlife in the Galapagos Islands
+- Cruised and scuba dived with amazing wildlife in the Galapagos Islands

-- Fly over the historic Nazca Lines in Peru for my birthday
+- Flew over the historic Nazca Lines in Peru for my birthday

 I took some smaller trips in between the major legs when I was back in Singapore, mostly media/FAM trip opportunities that I would not have been able to undertake in the past because of my full time working life, but now I could finally take them!
 Most of these were around the South East Asian region, but there was also the epic San Francisco trip which saw me take a 16-hour non-stop flight, make a 12 hour pitstop at home, and then head to the airport for another 12-hour non-stop flight to London.
 Now that was an insane time~